The Mode of Computing: The Mode of Natural Computing

-In the world of artifacts invented by people there were control systems long before the Turing Machine was introduced and a clear notion of computing was available; similarly, in natural brains there may be structures performing control functions that precede the structures that regulate the sensory input, the feeling of alert and the executive attention.
-The distinction is again interpretation: control structures constitute standard machinery that is there to be used but not to be interpreted, in opposition to computing machinery whose only purpose is to map input into output representations at the mode of computing that receive an interpretation and produce knowledge at the knowledge level.
+It is not necessary that all brain structures perform computations, which involve interpretations, and there may be structures that perform non-computational functions.
+In the world of artifacts invented by people there were control systems long before the TM was introduced and the notion of computing was available; similarly, in natural brains there may be structures performing control functions that precede the structures that are causal to consciousness and experience.
+Control structures are implemented by standard machinery that is there to be used but not to be interpreted, in opposition to computing machinery, whose only purpose is to map input into output representations at the mode of computing, that are interpreted and experienced by people.